Rank-normalization, folding, and localization: An improved $\widehat{R}$ for assessing convergence of MCMC: and the effective sample size

 The between-chain variance, \(B\), also contains the factor \(N\) because it is based on the variance of the within-chain means, \(\overline{\theta}^{(.m)},\) each of which is an average of \(N\) values \(\theta^{(nm)}\).
 We can estimate \(\var(\theta | y)\), the marginal posterior variance of the estimand, by a weighted average of \(W\) and \(B\), namely,

-This quantity \emph{overestimates} the marginal posterior variance assuming the starting distribution of the simulations is appropriately overdispersed compared to the target distribution, but is \emph{unbiased} under stationarity (that is, if the starting distribution equals the target distribution), or in the limit \(N\rightarrow\infty\).
+This quantity \emph{overestimates} the marginal posterior variance assuming the starting distributions and all intermediate distributions of the simulations are appropriately overdispersed compared to the target distribution, but is \emph{unbiased} under stationarity (that is, if the starting distribution equals the target distribution), or in the limit \(N\rightarrow\infty\).
 To have an overdispersed starting distribution, independent Markov chains should be initialized with diffuse starting values for the parameters.

 Meanwhile, for any finite \(N\), the within-chain variance \(W\) should \emph{underestimate} \(\var(\theta |y)\) because the individual chains haven't had the time to explore all of the target distribution and, as a result, will have less variability.
 In the limit as \(N\rightarrow\infty\), the expectation of \(W\) also approaches \(\var(\theta |y)\).